akasranjan005/Django-allauth-help/README.md

 # To setup and use django-allauth (Django 1.8)

-### You can read about the configurations and all other setups here: http://django-allauth.readthedocs.org/en/latest/installation.html
+### You can read about the configurations and all other setups [here](http://django-allauth.readthedocs.org/en/latest/installation.html)

 `sudo pip install django-allauth`